Sainte-Marie-Madeleine grotto and Saint Pilon chapel

 Just below the Pas de la Cabre

-The path now marked runs a few meters below the ridgeline to the north.
+The path now marked runs a few metres below the ridgeline.
 It doesn't make sense to look over the edge here.
 This is better and easier to do at the St. Pilon chapel.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2009 during our field research for Provence-Guide.Net.